DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/purchasing.rst

 #. a known-working **DCC-equipped locomotive**

 ..
-  TODO See this :doc:`Shopping List </reference/hardware/shopping-list>` for everything you need, organised for you in one place.
+TODO:: URGENT See this :doc:`Shopping List </reference/hardware/shopping-list>` for everything you need, organised for you in one place.

 Software
 ________